Our Best Weapon

 Studies suggest as many as 13.6% of adults in America lack government photo ID cards, with far greater percentages of minorities lacking them.

 Now 41 states have introduced over 180 bills trying to restrict voting rights or make voting more difficult.
-In the 2016 election, 21 states will have new voter restriction laws in place that didn’t exist in 2010, making it harder for the elderly, rural voters, blacks, and other minorities to vote.
+In the 2016 election, 21 states had new voter restriction laws in place that didn’t exist in 2010, making it harder for the elderly, rural voters, blacks, and other minorities to vote.

 Most of the voters affected by these laws are more likely to vote Democratic than Republican—and this is actually the reason for these laws!